 - 1) Following a violation of professional standards and/or behavior: - a.
 The student will receive a written warning from the Program Director.
-Should the student receive a warning from the Program Director, the student may be referred to the Office of the Associate Dean for Student Affairs of the School of Medicine for counseling.
+Should the student receive a warning from the Program Director, the student may be referred to the Office of the Associate Dean for Student Affairs of the School of Medicine.
 Other recommendations may be required by the Associate Dean for Student Affairs to be followed by the student. - b.
-If a violation is considered severe enough (at the discretion of the Program Director) a student may be directly placed on Professional Probation.

-- 2) If a student's inability to maintain professional behavior continues, the student will be reviewed by and meet with the Pathologists' Assistant Academic and Professional Standards Review Committee (The Group).
+If a violation is considered severe enough (at the discretion of the Program Director) a student may be directly placed on Professional Probation. - 2) If a student's inability to maintain professional behavior continues, the student will be reviewed by and meet with the Pathologists' Assistant Academic and Professional Standards Review Committee (The Group).
 Following the meeting, the Group will discuss the situation and provide a recommendation.
 The recommendation of this review may place the student on Primary Professional Probation for the remaining quarter, with possible extension to the following quarter. - a.
-As part of the probation, the student will: - i Schedule a meeting with the Dean of Student Affairs for the School of Medicine - ii Schedule time to meet weekly with the Program Director or Clinical Coordinator for mentoring, as well as review of student adherence to recommendations of the office of the Dean of the School of Medicine).
+As part of the probation, the student will: - i Schedule a meeting with the Associate Dean of Student Affairs for the School of Medicine - ii Schedule time to meet weekly with the Program Director or Clinical Coordinator for mentoring, as well as review of student adherence to recommendations of the Associate Dean of Student Affairs for the School of Medicine.
 Results of these meetings will be referred to the Pathologists' Assistant Academic Standards and Professional Review Committee. - 3) If a student's inability to maintain professional behavior continues after being placed on Primary Professional Probation, the student's behavior will be reviewed by The Group.
-The Group will provide a recommendation: - a.
-The recommendation of this review may place the student on Secondary Professional Probation for the remaining quarter, with possible extension to the following quarter.
-As part of Secondary Professional Probation, the student will: - i Schedule a meeting with the Dean of Student Affairs for the School of Medicine - ii Schedule time to meet weekly with the Program Director or Clinical Coordinator for mentoring, as well as review of student's adherence to recommendations of the office of the Dean of the School of Medicine).
+The Group will provide a recommendation.
+The recommendation of this review may place the student on Secondary Professional Probation for the remaining quarter, with possible extension to the following quarter. - a.
+As part of Secondary Professional Probation, the student will: - i Schedule a meeting with the Associate Dean of Student Affairs for the School of Medicine

+- ii Schedule time to meet weekly with the Program Director or Clinical Coordinator for mentoring, as well as review of student's adherence to recommendations of the Office of the Associate Dean for Student Affairs for the School of Medicine.
 Results of these meetings will be referred to the Pathologists' Assistant Academic Standards and Professional Review Committee. - 4) Once placed on Secondary Professional Probation, the student will be referred to The Group.
 The Group may recommend remediation or dismissal based on review of the student's situation.
-The Office of the Dean of the School of Medicine will review any action by The Group. - 5) If the Group determines that a student be formally suspended or dismissed from school, the student may appeal the decision to the Executive Committee by notifying the office of the dean in writing.
+The Office of the Associate Dean of Student Affairs of the School of Medicine will review any action by The Group. - 5) If the Group determines that a student be formally suspended or dismissed from school, the student may appeal the decision to the Executive Committee by notifying the Office of the Associate Dean of Student Affairs of the School of Medicine in writing.
 The student's written notice must be received within ten business days of the student's receipt of notifications in his/her University email of the decision of the Group to suspend or dismiss him/her from the school.
-The dean (or designee) will then notify the student in writing at least five business days prior to the Executive Committee meeting at which the student's appeal will be considered.
+The Associate Dean of Student Affairs (or designee) will then notify the student in writing at least five business days prior to the Executive Committee meeting at which the student's appeal will be considered.